Will-ALVIDI/cppStartingKit/README.md

 ### Install MinGW-w64
 * Go to the MinGW-w64 project homepage at [http://mingw-w64.sourceforge.net/](http://mingw-w64.sourceforge.net/)

-This should give you the page below then click on the download page where it is highlighted on the next image.
+This should give you the page below then click on the download page highlighted on the next image.

 ![MinGW-w64 project main page](https://github.com/kodLite/cppStartingKit/blob/master/screenshot/mingw-main-page-marked.jpg?raw=true)